onlymatt43/content-protect-pro/README.md

 ### cpp_analytics
 Records all events for analytics and monitoring purposes.

-## Integration Details
+## Presto Player Integration

-### Bunny Integration
-Content Protect Pro integrates with Bunny Stream:
+Content Protect Pro integrates seamlessly with Presto Player for video protection:

-- **Signed URLs**: Automatic generation of time-limited, IP-restricted HLS URLs
-- **Upload Management**: Direct video upload to Bunny Stream libraries
-- **Analytics Integration**: Real-time statistics from Bunny Stream API
-- **Token Authentication**: Custom token authentication for enhanced security

-**Setup Requirements:**
-1. Bunny Stream account with API access
-2. Library ID and Access Key from Bunny Stream

-### Presto Player Pro Integration
-Seamless integration with Presto Player Pro features:

-- **Player Hooks**: Automatic protection overlay injection
-- **Access Control**: Pre-playback access validation
-- **Gift Code Integration**: Real-time code validation within player
-- **Custom Overlays**: Branded protection messages and forms
-- **Player Configuration**: Dynamic player setup based on access rights

-**Setup Requirements:**
+### Setup Requirements
-1. Presto Player Pro plugin installed and activated
+1. **Presto Player Pro** plugin installed and activated
+2. **Video Configuration** in Presto Player with password protection
+3. **Video IDs** from Presto Player for use in shortcodes

+### How It Works
+1. Create videos in Presto Player with password protection enabled
-2. Video configuration in Content Protect Pro admin
+2. Add videos to Content Protect Pro with their Presto Player IDs
-3. Player shortcode implementation with protection parameters
+3. Use the `[cpp_protected_video id="VIDEO_ID" code="GIFT_CODE"]` shortcode
+4. The plugin validates the gift code and displays the Presto Player video

+### Benefits
+- **Simple Setup**: No complex API configurations
+- **Reliable**: Uses proven Presto Player technology
+- **Lightweight**: Minimal code for better performance
+- **Maintainable**: Easier to debug and update

 ## API Reference